The Process of Sending a Message

 - If you agree that the message is ready to be sent, confirm this via an email message sent to email@example.com.
 When this step is complete, your message will be queued for release on the date that you specified.

-The IT Help Center is the primary contact for all Broadcast Message requests sent to IS&T. You can contact the IT Help Center by sending email to email@example.com or calling 617-353-HELP.
+The IT Help Center is the primary contact for all Broadcast Message requests sent to IS&T. You can contact the IT Help Center by submitting a Help request from this page, sending email to firstname.lastname@example.org, or calling 617-353-HELP.